-In accordance with the Comprehensive Articulation Agreement and Transfer Assured Admissions Policy between the North Carolina Community College System and the University of North Carolina (UNC) System, CCCC graduates who complete an Associate in Arts or Associate in Science degree are assured admission into one of the UNC system's 16 public universities.
+In accordance with the Comprehensive Articulation Agreement and Transfer Assured Admissions Policy between the North Carolina Community College System and the University of North Carolina (UNC) System, CCCC graduates who complete an Associate in Arts or Associate in Science degree and meet all other requirements are assured admission into one of the UNC system's 16 public universities.
+Students who complete the Associate in Engineering and its corresponding requirements are not guaranteed admission into a public or private university but will meet the core requirements for transfer.
 CCCC also has transfer agreements with several colleges and universities outside the UNC System.
-Check with your academic counselor for more information. on transfer credits
+Check with your academic advisor for more information on transfer credits.